Skylab: Experiments

 Because the solar scientific airlock – one of two research airlocks – was unexpectedly occupied by the "parasol" that replaced the missing meteorite shield, a few experiments were instead installed outside with the telescopes during spacewalks or shifted to the Earth-facing scientific airlock.

 Skylab 2 spent less time than planned on most experiments due to station repairs.
 On the other hand, Skylab 3 and Skylab 4 far exceeded the initial experiment plans, once the crews adjusted to the environment and established comfortable working relationships with ground control.

 The figure (below) lists an overview of most major experiments.
 Skylab 4 carried out several more experiments, such as to observe Comet Kohoutek.

+Astronaut maneuvering equipment

+As a technology demonstration, the crew practiced flying the Automatically Stabilized Maneuvering Unit (ASMU) inside the spacious dome of the Orbital Workshop.
+Designed to enable astronauts to perform untethered movements in microgravity.
+The ASMU tests established key piloting characteristics and capability base for the MMU systems used on the Space Shuttle missions.

 Nobel Prize

 Riccardo Giacconi shared the 2002 Nobel Prize in Physics for his study of X-ray astronomy, including the study of emissions from the Sun onboard Skylab, contributing to the birth of X-ray astronomy.